-All assignments are due according to the instructions outlined under "Assignments" and as indicated in the Canvas site.
+All assignments are due at the beginning of the class for which they are assigned.
 Late assignments are not accepted.
 Any exception to this will be made only under compelling circumstances and with the professor's advance approval.
 If an assignment due date conflicts with a religious observance, please consult with the Instructor prior to the assignment's due date.

 Professional social workers keep case records, write treatment reports for referral sources and managed care companies, correspond with judges and other professionals, develop policy, and advocate for their clients.
 All of these tasks require excellent writing skills.
 Therefore, proper grammar, syntax, spelling, and appropriate referencing (APA 7th edition style) are expected for all assignments.
-Substantial credit will be deducted from a paper's grade for gross and repeated writing, spelling, and referencing errors.
+Substantial credit will be deducted from a paper's grade for writing, spelling, and referencing errors.